TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is another, perhaps simpler way that you can use {}- and $- formatting to construct your individual log messages.
-You may recall (from :ref:`arbitrary-object-messages`) that when logging you can use an arbitrary object as a message format string, and that the logging package will call :func:`str` on that object to get the actual format string.
+You may recall (kutoka :ref:`arbitrary-object-messages`) that when logging you can use an arbitrary object as a message format string, and that the logging package will call :func:`str` on that object to get the actual format string.
 Consider the following two classes::

-    class BraceMessage:
+    kundi BraceMessage:
         def __init__(self, fmt, /, *args, **kwargs):
             self.fmt = fmt
             self.args = args